uofu-emb/rtos/labs/2.mocking/README.md

 A common technique in unit testing is **mocking**.
 We replace the system function or other dependency with an implementation that we control.
 We'll explore some techniques for manipulating bindings in source code.

 Mocking the implementation of peripheral or system function can work for simple behavior, but for more complex behavior you might end up writing a full parallel implementation of the microcontroller environment.
 Instead of writing this ourselves, we'll leverage an existing tool called Renode.
-Renode provides an emulated environment where are given a working implementation of the system but also complete control and visibility.
+Renode provides an emulated environment where we are given a working implementation of the system but also complete control and visibility.
 We'll write some tests using the simulator environment.

 # Learning objectives
 * Write unit tests in the context of libraries and other systems.